last updated December 31, 2015

 Johnny and I went to school.

-using "me" is correct.
+correct.
 Without getting into the technical

 details, the easiest way to know which to use is to drop the other